vpoulin/HighDimensionalClustering/README.md

 Previous exploration work can be found in the [archive folder](https://github.com/vpoulin/HighDimensionalClustering/blob/master/notebooks/archive/README.md)

 The new algorithm we are currently testing works as follow.
 It first builds a graph.
 The goal is to contruct a graph with edge weights given by estimating the probability of being the nearest neighbor.
-This provides a (directed!) graph with proabiulities assigned to edges.
+This provides a (directed!) graph with probabilities assigned to edges.
 We can run single linkage clustering on the resulting graph, and then use HDBSCAN style condensed tree approaches to simplify and get some clusters out.
 Next we need single linkage clustering of the graph.
 That is most easily done by computing a minimum spanning forest, and then processing that into a forest of merge trees.
 Lastly we condense then extract clusters.
 We could use any technique, but went with the leaf extraction because it seemed to work better.
 The clustering of the graph works well in that it picks out most of the clusters, but it leaves a great deal of data as noise.
 We can fix that by running a label propagation through the graph.
 We do still want to keep the ability to label points as noise, and it would be good to keep the propagation soft, so we can do a Bayesian label propagation of probability vectors over possible labels, including a noise label, with a Bayesian update of the distribution at each propagation round.
 We can then iterate until relative convergence.

 See [Notebook 00]('notebooks/00-HighDimClusterer.ipynb') for the code.